 Field participation details

-The field is owned by ONE-Dyas, Viaro Energy and Royal Dutch Shell.
+The field is owned by ONE-Dyas, Viaro Energy and Shell.

 Production from Arran

-The Arran conventional gas field with peak production expected in 2022.
-The peak production will approximately 2.36 thousand bpd of crude oil and condensate, 77 Mmcfd of natural gas and 3.43 thousand bpd of natural gas liquids.
-Based on economic assumptions, production will continue until the field reaches its economic limit in 2042.
+The Arran conventional gas field recovered 4.45% of its total recoverable reserves, with peak production expected in 2022.
+The peak production was approximately 2.36 thousand bpd of crude oil and condensate, 77 Mmcfd of natural gas and 3.43 thousand bpd of natural gas liquids.
+Based on economic assumptions, production will continue until the field reaches its economic limit in 2043.